ckoukoutchos/react-lightning-lectures/README.md

 });
 ```

 Actions must include at least a `type` property, a string to identify it.
 We could define the type here but we are using a constant `FETCH_USERS` imported from a constants file.
-This allows us to avoid typo bugs and easy reference/look up of action types since they exist in a single place.
+This allows us to avoid typo bugs and easy reference/look up of action types since they will all exist in a single file.

 ```javascript
 actionsTypes.js;